SepStacks/imageUploaderDemo/README.md

 Image Uploader made with Nuxt + Vuex + Pouchdb + Vuetify

 Example Site: https://image-loader.netlify.com/
-Files are stored within the users localstorage So they wll be able to see their images whenever visit the URL
+Files are stored within the users localstorage So they wll be able to see their images whenever the url is used

 ## Build Setup